Accessibility statement for ‘Tell DVLA about a medical condition that could affect your driving’

 We know some parts of this website are not fully accessible:

-- A timeout is implemented throughout the service without providing either a warning to users or giving them the ability to extend their session.
-This is difficult for users that may struggle to enter information in quick succession as when the timeout is triggered all information is lost and the users must start from the beginning.
+- A timeout is implemented throughout the service without giving a warning or giving users the ability to extend their session.
+When the timeout is triggered, all information is lost and the user must start from the beginning.
+This is difficult for users that may struggle to enter information in quick succession.

 - Colour contrast, although good through most of the site, is not highly contrasted on keyboard focus highlighting.

 - Aria-expanded has been put on some elements when the element did not present additional content upon activation; this can easily disorientate and confuse screen reader users as nothing new is presented on the page.